Eradication of Tuberculosis

 As requested in the political declaration:

-• Examples of high-level leadership on multisectoral accountabilityinclude Presidential or Head of State End TB initiatives and formalized mechanisms for the engagement and accountability of stakeholders in India, Indonesia, Pakistan, Philippines and VietNam, and national campaigns to drive progress the Race to End TB.
+• Examples of high-level leadership on multisectoral accountability include presidential or Head of State End TB initiatives, formalized mechanisms for the engagement and accountability of stakeholders in India, Indonesia, Pakistan, the Philippines, and Vietnam, and national campaigns to drive progress in the Race to End TB.

-WHO is working closely with countries, partners and civil society in scaling up the TB response.
-Six core functions are being pursued by WHO to contribute to achieving the targets of the UN high-level meeting political declaration, SDGs, End TB Strategy and WHO strategic priorities:
+WHO is working closely with countries, partners, and civil society to scale up the TB response.
+Six core functions are being pursued by WHO to contribute to achieving the targets of the UN high-level meeting political declaration, the SDGs, the End TB Strategy, and WHO strategic priorities:

 • Providing global leadership to end TB through strategy development, political and multisectoral engagement, strengthening review and accountability, advocacy, and partnerships, including with civil society;